omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 -Null/Wrong values

-My final data frame before featur ingeineering was a concatination of 4 tables and had 11,260 rows and  12 columns.
+My final data frame before features ingeineering was a concatination of 4 tables and had 11,260 rows and 12 columns.
 I chose the number 49,000$  as my target over/under income, in order to get a relatively balanced numbers in the target value.

 #### Values Count related to $49,000: Over - 47% , Under - 53%